Model#

 This example walks through the steps of instructing SmartSim to load an in-memory TorchScript function

-.
+to a standalone Orchestrator.
 The source code example is available in the dropdown below for

 convenient execution and customization.